MohiuddinM/i18n/README.md

 Simple internationalization package for Dart and Flutter.
 This package is an enhancement fork of another internationalization package [https://github.com/fnx-io/i69n].
+This package now supports hot reload and is tested on latest versions of Flutter.

 # Overview
 Write your messages into YAML files, and let this package generate